-Welcome all first-year and transfer students!
-The Campus Mail Services operation is located in the Joe Rosenfield '25 Center.
-Mail Services is located on the first floor.
-This memo addresses the following topics: how to determine your mailbox number, how to access your mailbox combination code, and what mailing address to share with others while you are a student at Grinnell College.
+Welcome students!
+Campus Mail Services is located on the first floor of the Joe Rosenfield ’25 Center.
+This page addresses the following topics: how to determine your mailbox number, how to access your mailbox combination code, and what mailing address to share with others while you are a student at Grinnell College.

 Grinnell College enrolled students are each assigned a mailbox in the campus mailroom.
-The mailbox holds incoming mail and inter-campus communications.
-Letters, magazines and small packages will be placed in your mailbox and available to you at your convenience.
+The mailbox holds incoming mail and intercampus communications.
+Letters, magazines, and small packages will be placed in your mailbox and are available at your convenience throughout the day and evening, seven days a week.
 Large parcels will be stored in the mailroom and available at the service window during regular business hours.
-The lobby of the new mailroom was designed so that you could access your campus mailbox at your convenience throughout the day and evening, seven days a week.

-The mailbox number assigned to you is available on the Online Campus Directory located at:http://db.grinnell.edu/campusdir/.
-The Online Campus Directory displays campus contact information for all students, faculty and staff at Grinnell College and is updated regularly.
+You can find your mailbox number in the online campus directory.
+The campus directory displays campus contact information for all students, faculty, and staff at Grinnell College and is updated regularly.

-Student mailboxes are accessed via combination codes.
-You can now access your mailbox combination code by logging into PioneerWeb from any networked computer on campus or from an off-campus computer with Internet access.
-PioneerWeb is the campus intranet and course management system and requires a log in username and password.
-By storing this information in PioneerWeb, your code is secure and available to you at any time of the day or night.
-Of course, mailroom staff are available to assist you with locating or opening your campus mailbox when you arrive later this month.
-PioneerWeb is located at:http://pioneerweb.grinnell.edu.
+You will use a combination code to access your mailbox.
+You can find your mailbox combination code on GrinnellShare (login required), where it is secure and available to you at any time of the day or night.
+Of course, mailroom staff are available to assist you with locating or opening your campus mailbox when you arrive.

 Sample Student Mailing Address